 Other than brushes, you can also use outliners and markers to paint on fabric.

 Outliners filled with paint are great if you intend to have 3D outlines on your fabric.
 They come in handy, especially if you are doing liquid embroidery on your clothing.

 Permanent markers are great for quick painting; they help you make outlines and black drawings.

 Scrubbers are ideal for blending colors and producing stipples.
 Stippling is the art of painting or drawing using numerous patterns of small dots.

 Natural and Synthetic sponges enable you to create limitless and unique marks and effects.
 They are mainly used after painting or drawing.

 There are different types of paints for fabrics.
 They come in different colors and shades to give you the liberty of choice.
 The broadest categorization of paints is into two groups.

 The first is acrylic fabric paints and the second one is oil-based fabric paints.
 Acrylic paint is the best for fabric; therefore, many people call it textile paint.

 This paint is made of acrylic polymer bonded with color/pigment and then emulsified.
 It’s therefore resistant to multiple washes and routine use.

 Take into account the following factors when selecting your paint:

-- Transparency and consistency
+- Transparency and Consistency

 If you want the underlying fabric to remain visible even after painting, choose a transparent or translucent paint.
 They normally flow easily and are less dense.

 On the other hand, go for opaque paint if you want to cover your fabric completely.
 They are more viscous and denser than transparent and translucent paints.

-- Texture and outlook of the paint
+- Texture and Outlook of the Paint

 If you want a 3D image outlook on your fabric, use the “puff” paint.
 This type of paint dries with a raised finish.
 It gives your fabric a cool and sightly finish, especially for kids.

 - The scale of operation

 Larger projects require large volumes of paint and larger painting equipment.
 On the other hand, smaller projects require small volumes of paint and smaller painting tools.

 Make sure you buy enough paint to last you through your entire project.